NYC Real Estate Market Predictions 2021

 Tremendous Buying Opportunity – Especially for New Development/High End Properties

 And there’s a huge surplus of apartments with some new inventory still slated to hit.
-It’s going to take a LONG time for that to be absorbed, so developers are going to be eager to move properties as quickly as possible.
+It’s going to take a LONG time for that to be absorbed.
+As a result, developers are going to be eager to move properties as quickly as possible.

 Additionally, the threat of a pied-a-terre tax may put a further chill on the luxury market.
-But this could be good news for those looking for a primary residence, as it may mean less competition from out of towners.
+But this could be good news for those looking for a primary residence.
+It may mean less competition from out of towners.

 Some key exceptions to the deal bonanza – townhouses and apartments with private outdoor space.
 These properties not only went up in demand, in some cases they went up in price.
 So if you’re hoping to buy one of these, be prepared to compete for them!

-Finally, while big price cuts are less likely for people looking below the $2 million mark, there’s still a lot of good reasons for buyers to look for a home in the coming months:
+Finally, big price cuts are less likely for people looking below the $2 million mark.
+But there’s still a lot of good reasons for buyers to look for a home in the coming months:

 - overall prices are either down or flat year over year